zeedre/fsm/README.md

 ```
 $fsm->addSetting("effects", true);
 ```
 Now we need to define the code for when these state transitions occur.
 Lets create some classes.
+Note :
-Note the names of the class is the current state, the name of the function is the state being transitioned to.
+- the *name* of the class is the *current state*,
+- the *name* of the function is the *state* being transitioned to
+- return *true* to complete the state transition or *false* for leaving the tracked object in its current state (ie if something prevented the state change).

 ```
 class start {
   function call_customer($lead, $info){